jhvanderschee/hugocodex/content/en/posts/resize-all-images.md

 ## 3. Create a compression rule

 Now we have to find the right resource, with `resources.GetMatch`.
 It is smart to check of the existance of the resource (wrap it in an if statement).
+When you do not, Hugo might abort its building process when it finds a missing image.
 Then you define the image resize strategy.
 This can be either 'Fit'

 set its height and width